 Sesame Plant Info – Growing Benne Seeds

 Sesame plants grow in most soil types, but they thrive in fertile soil with a neutral pH.
-Well-drained soil is a requirement, as sesame plants don’t tolerant soggy growing conditions.
+Well-drained soil is a requirement, as sesame plants don’t tolerate soggy growing conditions.
 Full sunlight is best for growing benne seeds.